JACKHUANGZEYU/Conjure_AI_Browser/README.md

   - Chat-style log with per-tab conversation memory; scrollable log and fixed-height input
   - Uses current page text AND visual content (screenshots) as context when answering
   - Can analyze images, maps, charts, and other visual elements on the page
+  - **Resizable panel**: Drag the left edge of the panel to resize (280px-600px range)
+  - **Clear Chat button**: Located below the Send button for quick conversation clearing
 - **AI Tools Menu** (🛠 button in toolbar, next to AI button):
-  - **Context Modes**: Control how the AI uses page content:
-    - `Auto` (default): AI uses page context when relevant, answers generally otherwise
-    - `Page only`: AI strictly uses only page content
-    - `General`: AI ignores page entirely, answers from general knowledge
-  - **Quick Actions** (one-click AI features):
+  - **Quick Actions** (one-click AI features, configurable in Settings):
     - `📄 Summarize Page`: Summarize the current page
     - `📌 Key Points`: Extract key points from the page
     - `💡 Explain Selection`: Explain highlighted text on the page
     - `⚖ Compare Tabs`: Select 2+ tabs and generate a comparison
-    - `🗑 Clear Chat`: Clear the conversation and selection
+  - Each tool can be enabled/disabled in Settings
+  - Custom keyboard shortcuts can be assigned to each tool
 - **Find in Page**: Chrome-style find overlay for searching within web pages.
   - Open with Ctrl+F; type to search with incremental highlighting.
   - Enter for next match, Shift+Enter for previous match.